This article was updated on February 5, 2024.

-For example, an identity management solution may offer identity resolution (the process of connecting new identifiers to a unique digital identity) and help create and host an identity graph (the database that stores the unique digital identities).
+For example, an identity management solution may offer identity resolution and help create and host an identity graph (the database that stores the unique digital identities).
 A more robust offering may also help with other parts of identity management, including ongoing data hygiene and helping you turn your unique customer insights into actionable marketing campaigns.

 When researching potential partners, also consider how their offerings and approach align with your goals.
 If, like others, improving the customer experience is a priority, make sure the solution provider also has a customer-first approach.
 In turn, this means security is a top priority — it’s what customers want and it’s important for protecting you and your reputation.